 - Unspecified: No requirements for the passcode.
-NOTE!
-The user can disable the passcode completely.
+Please note that the user can disable the passcode completely.

 - Something: Requires some kind of a passcode, but doesn't care what it is.
 Patterns, pin codes, passwords, etc. are all allowed.

-- Numeric: A pin code is the loosest passcode type allowed.
+- Numeric: A pin code is the least complex passcode type allowed.

-- Alphabetic: The user must enter a password containing alphabetic (or other symbols).
+- Alphabetic: The user must enter a password containing alphabetic values (or other symbols).

 - Alphanumeric: Requires a password that is a combination of letters and numbers.
 May also include symbolic characters.